solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/README.md

 ## Script Suite

 Serves as a multipurpose tool.
 Primarily used for proposal simulation, it can also execute proposals on-chain when used with the `--broadcast` flag.
 The Script Suite works alongside the `Addresses` object to manage proposal address references.
-For enhanced security in proposal transaction creation, FPS scripts can integrate with CI pipelines.
-More information is available in [Using with actions](../../testing/using-with-actions.md).

 {% content-ref url="external-functions.md" %}
 [external-functions.md](external-functions.md)